Btsan/Sketched-SPNs/readme.md

 ## Running Experiments

-Use either of the provided evaluation scripts to run a experiments on the Stats-CEB or JOB-light workload.
+Use either of the provided evaluation scripts to run experiments on the Stats-CEB or JOB-light workload.

 ```
 bash run_stats.sh